-Henkel announced the opening of its new Innovation and Interaction Centre (IIC) yesterday in Dublin, Ireland.
+Henkel announced the opening of a Regional Centre for 3D Printing, its new Innovation and Interaction Centre (IIC) yesterday in Dublin, Ireland.
 The IIC will become Henkel’s European regional hub for technoogy presentations, demonstrations, training, testing as well as customer service for 3D Printing solutions.

 The Inauguration was graced by the Irish Minister of State for Housing and Urban Renewal, Damien English, representatives from governmental organizations in Ireland as well as customers and senior management of its ecosystem partners Carbon and HP.